 The project builds upon the approach of the highly successful Primary Mathematics and Reading (PRIMR) initiative, which ran from 2011–2014.
 Also led by the MOE, funded by USAID and DFID and implemented by RTI, PRIMR tested early grade education interventions to assess their effectiveness and potential for national scale-up.
 In particular, PRIMR determined which ingredients of instructional improvement were most critical for learning, which types of information communication technology (ICT) support could make the most impact, and whether and how decisions about the language of instruction could support learning.

-Under PRIMR, we collected, analyzed, and used classroom data to design and implement instructional improvements and, in turn, improve reading fluency, reading comprehension, and math abilities.
-We trained teachers and teacher trainers to implement these new, more effective instructional methods in low cost ways embedded in government systems.
+PRIMR started the process of data-driven instructional improvements to improve reading fluency, reading comprehension, and math abilities.
+Through PRIMR, teachers and trainers who work with teachers learned implement new, more effective instructional methods in low-cost ways embedded in government systems.

 The interventions developed and piloted through PRIMR proved successful.
 Rigorous randomized controlled trials showed that grade 1 and 2 students in PRIMR schools were two times more likely than those in control schools to meet the MOE’s benchmark for reading fluency and twice as likely to read with comprehension.

 Improvements were also seen in math, albeit to a lesser extent.
 Our research found that improved lesson plans, student books, and training and support for teachers—all of which were designed based on data-driven insights derived from classroom assessments—were integral to these improvements.

 Scaling a Successful Approach to Reach 7 Million Children